tengge1/ShadowEditor/README.md

 `.\ShadowEditor start`: start service on Windows.
 `.\ShadowEditor stop`: stop service on Windows.

 You can also manage this service in the `Windows Services Manager`.

+3. Use `nodejs` to rewrite the scripts, and you can now use `npm` to manage this project.

 ## v0.5.3 has Released